m1chaelwilliams/m1chaelwilliams/README.md

 ### I like to make...
 - Desktop Apps
 - Games
-- CLIs and other devloper utilities
+- CLIs and other developer utilities